 The OAS office is located in the Classroom Building in Room 110.
 Office hours are from 8:30am to 5:00pm, Monday through Friday.

-Information regarding workshops and tutoring can be found under the “Students” tab on the OAS website.
+Information regarding workshops and events can be found under the “Students” tab on the OAS website.
 Please visit the OAS website homepage to learn about upcoming OAS events.

 We offer employment and volunteer opportunities!
 Positions vary.
-Roles include Desk Assistants, Tutors, Undergraduate Coordinators, and Graduate Assistants.
-To learn more about these positions, including availability, visit our Employment page.
+Employment roles include Desk Assistants, Peer Undergraduate Coordinators, and Academic Success Coaches.
+Volunteer roles include OAS Ambassadors and OAS Peer Coaches.
+To learn more about these positions, including availability, visit our Student Involvement page and the UF Job Board.
 You may also review UF student employment guidelines on the UF Student Financial Aid and Scholarships website.

 OAS has study rooms available, each with a privacy door and a computer & monitor.
 Study Room priority is given to Tutoring appointments first, then PC/PAL appointments, then open for usage if available.
 OAS also now has a computer lab available for student use.
 Please check in at the Reception Kiosk, located in the first floor lobby.